AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 ## CDC Apparatus
 During Spring 2017, AguaClara fabricated a new design of the chemical dose controller (CDC).
 The past research report can be found [here](https://www.overleaf.com/read/zfcbvtrykhwc#/28982452/).
 The CDC system was designed to maintain a constant chemical dose to the treatment process as the plant flow rate and influent turbidity change.
 The main difference from the old design and the new is that slimmer PVC pipes were used in the new design.
 The current CDC system is incomplete for chlorination but is complete for coagulation, which the team is testing this semester.

 The CDC works in conjunction with the lever arm on the side of the entrance tank.
 The team has to ensure that the height of the lever arm when horizontal is the same height as the coagulant level of the CDC when the float values are submerged.
-Because running the 1 LPS plant first with water was the priority, the team has not properly made sure that the heights were equal on the pole.
+Running the 1 LPS plant first with water was the team's priority.
+In order to do so, the team has not properly made sure that the heights were equal on the pole since adjustment was unnecessary for the water run.
 The team plans to match the heights as shown in Figure 6 after assembling all the materials needed for the coagulant run.

+The height of the lever arm needs to be the height of the coagulant level of the CDC when the float values are submerged to keep a constant headloss.
+The CDC apparatus' height can be adjusted by unscrewing the screws in the wooden plate.
+Due to the time

 <div class="alert alert-block alert-danger">
-Why does the height of the lever arm need to be the height of coagulant level of the CDC when the float valves are submerged? - unresolved
+Why does the height of the lever arm need to be the height of coagulant level of the CDC when the float valves are submerged? - addressed

-How will you match the heights? - unresolved
+How will you match the heights? - addressed

-Starting a sentence with "because" is too informal for the research report. - unresolved
+Starting a sentence with "because" is too informal for the research report. - addressed

 Why does this fix going to occur after assembling all the materials needed for a coagulant run?
-What else do you need? - unresolved
+What else do you need? - addressed

 Is the lever arm technically part of the CDC? that might be a good way to organize it.
 </div>